We use Vitest for unit and integration tests and the Agent API for

 docs/assets/.
 Credentials live in .env (AGENT_E2E_EMAIL,

-AGENT_E2E_PASSWORD) — never hardcoded, never in PR descriptions.
-See the secrets section of
+AGENT_E2E_PASSWORD) — never hardcoded and never included in PR descriptions.

 Production UI smoke